TheCaliforniaCoder/Foragers-Guide-To-Mushrooms/README.md

 * Rails 7.0.4

-* Postgresql as the database
+* PostgreSQL as the database

-* Puma as the web server

 * Turbo Rails